-Testing feedback highlighted several areas for improvement, which will guide future work.
-The current torso design, comprising two sheet metal components with abduction actuators mounted on both parts, experiences bending due to high forces at the mounting locations.
-To address this, a thicker metal plate will be used to enhance structural integrity.
-The knee actuator, which bears significant loads, causes motor driver overheating.
-Improved thermal management will be achieved by integrating the knee heat sink with the hip-to-knee coupling into a single component and adding fins to increase the surface area for better cooling.
-Additionally, the current foot, made from silicone molding, wears quickly on abrasive terrains despite sustaining required loads.
-Future iterations will employ vulcanized rubber to enhance durability and longevity in outdoor environments.
+Testing feedback highlighted improvement areas for future work.
+The current torso, made of two sheet metal parts with abduction actuators, bends under high forces at the mounting points.
+A thicker metal plate will enhance structural integrity.
+The knee actuator, which bears high loads, causes motor driver overheating.
+Thermal management can be improved by integrating the knee heat sink and hip-to-knee coupling into one component and adding fins for increased surface area.
+The current silicone-molded foot, though load-bearing, wears quickly on abrasive terrain.
+Future designs will use vulcanized rubber to improve durability and longevity in outdoor environments.